 People today are now living longer than at any time in history.
 While this is undoubtedly a good thing and allows families to enjoy many more happy years together, it does also come with certain problems.

 One of these problems is the increased likelihood of loved ones suffering from medical conditions, degenerative diseases and accidents as they advance in age.
-These incidents can result in those closest to us losing their faculties, and they may even need round-the-clock help to do the simplest things.
+These incidents can result in those closest to us losing capacity to make decisions, and they may even need round-the-clock help to do the simplest things.

 While caring for a loved one in this position is rarely without its problems, life can be made a little easier by being granted power of attorney to act and make decisions on their behalf.